 Shopify’s Walmart integration was supposed to be a turnkey solution.
-The duo took center stage, singing about a new promise land called Walmart Marketplace and flaunting goals of bringing 1,200 merchants onto the marketplace.
+The duo took center stage, celebrating a new promise land called Walmart Marketplace and flaunting goals of bringing 1,200 merchants onto the marketplace.

 But mere days after the announcement, some merchants are feeling disillusioned.
 The Walmart Marketplace app now sits on a meager 1.4-star rating in Shopify’s App store, with sellers claiming that “the app is a pain from the beginning” and that support tickets are going unanswered.